-Suddenly, a new fear strikes you: you're in a foreign country, alone, and you need a hospital.
+Suddenly, a new fear strikes you; you're in a foreign country, alone, and you need a hospital.

 What do you need to know?
 What should you look out for?
 Here are nine tips our experts recommend when choosing the right hospital.

-If you're being admitted as an emergency or taken by ambulance, you often won't have much choice in where you go.
-However, if you can exercise choice, it's important to select the best hospital for you – does it have the right services (eg a CT scanner), is it clean, can the staff speak your language etc?
+If you're being admitted as an emergency, or taken by ambulance, you often won't have much choice in where you go.
+However, if you can exercise choice, it's important to select the best hospital for you – does it have the right services (eg a CT scanner), is it clean, can the staff speak your language, etc?

-Hospitals do not have the same standards of care everywhere.
+Hospitals don't have the same standards of care everywhere.
 Depending on which country you are in, and whether you are in a big city or in a rural area, hospitals can differ greatly.
 Many developed countries will have a government regulation committee that will inspect all hospitals to make sure there is a minimum standard of care, while others may be completely unregulated.

 Generally speaking, hospitals in developing countries have less regulation and lower standards than those in developed nations.
 Sub-saharan Africa is notorious for its underfunded and understaffed institutions, and parts of South America have poor legacies regarding the state of healthcare.
-However, South East Asia and the Indian subcontinent have some of the best hospitals in the world; it's all a matter of choosing the right place.
+However, Southeast Asia and the Indian subcontinent have some of the best hospitals in the world; it's all a matter of choosing the right place.

 As a general rule of thumb, cleanliness is a good indicator of the level of safety in a hospital.
 Word of mouth is also a good way of gauging a hospital's reputation.
 If you are covered by a reliable insurer, its emergency assistance teams should have the experience and knowledge of quality hospitals globally.

 An emergency medical kit always comes in handy, but what you can do with one is limited.
 Kits should ideally contain basic painkillers, antiseptic, anti-diarrhea and rehydration preparations, bandages and plasters.
 Customs and prescription laws restrict the amount you can carry around with you.

-Make sure you're adequately insured so your bills are paid, and you'll have support to help you through your health crisis.
+Make sure you're adequately medically insured so your bills are paid, and you'll have support to help you through your health crisis.